ena-infrastructure/specifications/ena-oauth2-profile.md

 * A client that communicates with multiple authorization servers SHOULD support the processing of the `iss` parameter in accordance with the requirements in \[[RFC9207](#rfc9207)\].

+* For error responses, it is RECOMMENDED that the authorization server include the `error_description` parameter to provide additional information about the error.
+The text provided MUST NOT reveal sensitive information, violate user privacy, or expose details that could be useful to an attacker.

 Example of an authorization response message (line breaks added for readability):

 ```